ChenxiLiu-HNU/ST-LLM/README.md

 nohup python train.py --data taxi_pick --device cuda:0  > your_log_name.log &
 ```

-## Citation
+## BibTeX
-If you find our work useful in your research, please cite:
+If you find our work useful in your research.
+Please consider giving a star ⭐ and citation 📚.

 ```bash
 @inproceedings{liu2024spatial,